Our research is editorially independent but we may earn a commission for purchases made through our links.

 There is also lots to see and do in Shepherdstown, including restaurants, shops, bed & breakfasts, and a university with arts and crafts festivals.
 This is a charming town by the Potomac River that is known for having quirky cafes and a lively event scene.
 In addition to catching a local performance while in town, you can tour Civil War museums and see reenactments to learn more about the town’s role in American history.

 To truly experience what’s so wild and wonderful about West Virginia, you’ll have to get out of the cities and take a drive on the back roads.
 Near Marlinton, take a drive along the Highland Scenic Highway, which is West Virginia Route 150/39.
 This area offers beautiful views of the mountains without the crowds of other scenic drives along the east coast.
 Make a stop at the Cranberry Mountain Nature Center and the Cranberry Glades to learn more about it and get in some light exercise.
-The towns this area are very small and rural, and services will be limited.
+The towns in this area are very small and rural, and services will be limited.
 However, the locals are friendly and the restaurants serve authentic home-cooked meals.

 A great place to shop for authentic West Virginia souvenirs is the Canaan Valley.
 Make a point to stop by this area as well as Elkins, which is a small town in Randolph County.
 This town is home to the Augusta Heritage Festival, the Mountain State Forest Festival, and the Randolph Council International Ramp Cook-off and Festival.
 Ramp is an herb that grows in this part of West Virginia and a local favorite.
 Lots of visitors like to start their visit to Elkins with a scenic train ride through the mountains on the New Tygart Flyer.

 One of the best things that West Virginia is known for is coal mining.
 Buckhannon is a coal mining town that’s in the Allegheny Mountain foothills.
 A visit to Buckhannon feels like stepping back in time.
-However, it also has a thriving arts and antique scene.
+However, it also has a thriving art and antique scene.
 Check out the works of local artists at the Main Street Gallery and then browse the city’s antique mall for second-hand treasures.
 To relive your childhood (if you were born in the 80s or earlier), skate a few times around the community’s old-fashioned rink, Skateland.